 Jordan Palmer also fought Prop 8 in the state of California.

 We help and assist LGBTIQ+ people who have been victims of discrimination, hate crimes, or school bullying by acting as your advocate.

-Kentucky Equality Federation is the largest all-volunteer grassroots lesbian, gay, bisexual, transgender, and intersex (LGBTI) civil rights and advocacy alliance for social and political equality in the Commonwealth.
+The Kentucky Equality Federation is Kentucky's largest all-volunteer grassroots lesbian, gay, bisexual, transgender, and intersex ("LGBTIQ+") civil rights and advocacy organization for both social and political equality.
 We lead efforts for equality and fairness at the state level.
-Kentucky Equality Federation is a diverse organization consisting of several corporations and groups with a common cause for fairness, Peace, Liberty, and Equality for All.
+The Kentucky Equality Federation is a diverse organization consisting of several corporations and groups with a common cause for fairness, Peace, Liberty, and Equality for All.